 Four Ingredients for Successfully Selling Your Home

 If you want top dollar for your home, you have to have your home in top condition.
-Think of it this way, your home is in a beauty contest competing with other homes trying to capture the heart of the same buyers.
+Think of it this way: your home is in a beauty contest competing with other homes and trying to capture the heart of the same buyers.
 One of the biggest mistakes Realtors make is not helping sellers prepare their home for sale.

 You must also stay on top of your competition.
-Your agent should be watching your competition daily and advising you on changes that could affect you.
-If another seller bring their price down or offers incentives to a buyer, it can keep your home from selling.
-Homes that sit on the market become stale to buyers and makes them wonder what is wrong with homes that do not sale in a timely matter.
+Your agent should be watching the competition daily and advising you on changes that could affect you.
+If another seller brings their price down or offers incentives to a buyer, it can prevent your home from selling.
+Homes that sit on the market become stale to buyers and make them wonder what is wrong to have caused it to not sell in a timely matter.
 A competitive price at the beginning will save you time and money.